-A service for 23rd August, 2020 (StF) Call to worship: Psalm 138 verses 1 to 3 here!
-As we his people'
+A service for 27th August, 2023 (StF)

+Call to worship: Psalm 138 verses 1 to 3

 I give you thanks, O LORD, with my whole heart; before the gods I sing your praise; I bow down toward your holy temple and give thanks to your name for your steadfast love and your faithfulness; for you have exalted your name and your word above everything.
 On the day I called, you answered me, you increased my strength of soul.
 Amen.